unnonouno/rstserv/README.rst

 License
 -------

-This program is distributred under the new BSD license.
+This program is distributred under the MIT license.